 Facebook Messenger scan codes are now a thing of the past.
-So what else can we use in their place?
+Although Messenger scan codes are no longer available, marketers can still use QR codes as well as other alternatives.

 Personally, I liked Messenger scan codes a lot.
 They offered an easy way to take people from the offline world into your digital world.

-If you are using Messenger bots in your business, you should still have a strategy to get users into your bot from the offline world.
+If you are using Messenger bots in your business, you should have a strategy to get users into your bot from the offline world.
 Think of networking events, brick and mortar stores, expos and seminars.
 These are all perfect opportunities to drive users into your bot.
+QR codes can make this process easier but there are also other alternatives.

 In this article, you will learn…